MakilanBala/Quick_Parks-nationa_park_finder-/README.md

 ```bash
 VITE_API_BASE=http://localhost:4000
 ```
-5. Create a .env file in the client and add these env variables
+5. Create a .env file in the server and add these env variables
 ```bash
 MONGODB_URI=your_atlas_srv_uri
 JWT_SECRET=some_long_random_value